rotundasoftware/backbone.viewOptions/README.md

 An "option declarations" array should be supplied as the `options` property of the view class.
 Each element in the array must be a string or an object.
 * A string element simply white-lists the name of an option that should be attached to the view when it is supplied in `view.setOptions()`'s `optionsHash` (see below).
 The name may optionally be followed by an explanation mark, which indicates a "required" option.
-* An object element may be used to give an option a default value.
-Each object element should have two properties, `name` and `defaultValue`, e.g. `{ name : "label", defaultValue : "OK" }`
+* An object element may be used to give an option a default value, the key of the object being the option's name and the value its default value.

 You may alternatively supply a function that _returns_ an array as `view.options`, very much like how you may supply a function that returns a hash for the built-in backbone `view.events` property.